wh0cares1/wh0cares1.github.io/_posts/2024-07-23-how-to-do-research.md

 ## Different Levels of Learning
 ### Logic
-- Big picture
+- The 'backbone' of information (big picture).
-- Relationship by its importance
+- Relationship by its importance.

 ### Concepts
 - Detail from Level Logic

 ### Details
+- Usually information that you need to memorize.
 - Useful to comprehend the concepts.
-- Disconnected information but important
+- Disconnected information but important.

+## How to Take Note
+- Use visuals: pictures, symbols, and doodles.
+- Make connections:
+	- [inquiry-based learning](https://www.education.gov.au/australian-curriculum/national-stem-education-resources-toolkit/i-want-know-about-stem-education/what-works-best-when-teaching-stem/inquiry-based-learning#:~:text=Inquiry%2Dbased%20learning%20is%20an,reverses%20the%20order%20of%20learning.): actively asking questions and seeking answers.
+	- [cognitive load theory](https://theeducationhub.org.nz/an-introduction-to-cognitive-load-theory/): the way that new knowledge is constructed in [working memory](https://theeducationhub.org.nz/working-memory-and-its-role-in-teaching-and-learning/), and the way that permanent knowledge is built up and held in long-term memory.
+- Use freehand.
+- Non-linear.
+- I use an app on my iPad called **Freeform**.

 ## Emotional Intelligence
 - Self awareness: ability to perceive and understand the things that make you who you are as an individual.